kannpai/WitchCraft_webpage/README.md

-# COChelper
+# WitchCraft
-used to play coc games
+DIsplay virtualization of Witchcraft